Gardening Tasks & Tidbits:

 • Be aware that even though the cooler weather will lessen certain populations of insects, not all of them will disappear.
 Aphids, beetles, cutworms, cabbage worms, corn earworms, leaf miners, mole crickets, leaf hoppers, leaf rollers, squash bugs and other beasties will still be around to munch on your plants if you are not watchful.
 Be sure to carefully read the labels before applying any chemicals to your garden.

 From early fall to late winter deer (bucks) will rub their antlers on the stem or trunk of a tree.
 Bucks do this to remove the velvet that has been growing on their antlers.
 Any tree in your landscape can be susceptible to damage.
 Trees that are damaged with vertical scrapes or shredded bark- can suffer minor to severe damage- depending on the temperatures and whether the damage is only on one side of the tree or all the way around.
-If you see evidence of this on trees in your garde, consider getting protectors for your trees.
+If you see evidence of this on trees in your garden, consider getting protectors for your trees.